uwaisalqadri/MangaKu/README.md

 ```

 ## <a name="expect-actual"></a> 🚀 Expect and Actual
-in KMM, there is a negative case when there's no support to share code for some feature in both ios and android, and it's expensive to write separately in each module
+in KMP, there is a negative case when there's no support to share code for some feature in both ios and android, and it's expensive to write separately in each module

 so the solution is ✨`expect` and `actual`✨, we can write `expect` inside `commonMain` and write "actual" implementation with `actual` inside `androidMain` and `iosMain`
 and then each module will use `expect`